BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 ---

 Imagine you see a grizzly bear in the woods and half of its face is hidden behind a tree.
-You will recognize the bear as whole and dangerous animal?
+You will most certainly recognize the bear as whole and dangerous animal.
 Your brain will "fill in the gaps" even though there is no absolute certainty that the bear isn't split in half.
 How and why does the brain do this?
 Furthermore, why are we fooled by all sorts of graphical illusions?